Taxation of international executives

 Income from unemployment funds or similar is taxed as ordinary income.

-Goods brought into Denmark by ship or air travel from a non-EU country worth more than DKK 3,250, will be liable to customs duty and VAT.
-The threshold is DKK 2,250 if you use other means of transport.
+Goods brought into Denmark by ship or air travel from a non-EU country/jurisdiction worth more than DKK3,250, will be liable to customs duty and VAT.
+The threshold is DKK2,250 if you use other means of transport.
 Goods cannot be considered split either between travel companions or into two amounts for the goods.

 Registration tax on vehicles

-An additional registration tax of up to 180 percent of the value of a vehicle in Denmark is payable on the purchase of a car or motorcycle.
+A registration tax of up to 150 percent of the value of a vehicle in Denmark is payable on the import or purchase of a car or motorcycle.
+Registration tax on used cars brought into Denmark is calculated on the Danish market value of the car.

 Under certain conditions, expatriates staying in Denmark may bring their private car to Denmark without having to pay a registration tax, provided they do not take up residency in Denmark, and do not have their family living with them in Denmark.
 Expatriates who are not Danish citizens and who stay for a limited period can choose to pay according to a quarterly scheme.
 According to the scheme, a certain percentage of the registration fee is paid along with a fixed interest fee.

-No VAT and customs duties are levied on cars brought to Denmark for private use by expatriates from other EU countries.
-The same applies to import from non-EU countries provided the car has been owned and used by the expatriate for at least six months in the country from which the expatriate comes and the expatriate has been staying there for at least 12 months.
+No VAT and customs duties are levied on cars brought to Denmark for private use by expatriates from other EU countries/jurisdictions.
+The same applies to import from non-EU countries/jurisdictions provided the car has been owned and used by the expatriate for at least 6 months in the country/jurisdiction from which the expatriate comes and the expatriate has been staying there for at least 12 months.
 However, restrictions apply to cars brought into Denmark without customs, for example the owner is not allowed to sell the car within the first year.

 A registration fee is payable in relation to registration with the Danish registration authority of ownership and security rights regarding real estate, moveable property, ships and airplanes.